toji/webgpu-gltf-case-study/index.md

+---
+layout: page
-# Efficently rendering glTF models
+title: Efficently rendering glTF models
-## A WebGPU case study
+subtitle: A WebGPU Case Study
+menubar_toc: true
+---

+## Introduction

 The WebGPU API is designed to make communicating between your code (ie: JavaScript in a browser) and the GPU more efficient.
 It builds on top of modern, fast native APIs such as Vulkan, Metal, or Direct3D 12, and as a result surfaces many of the same patterns for interacting with the GPU that those APIs established.
 One of the primary patterns that are seen in these APIs to achive this efficiency is defining the resources and state needed for rendering early on in large atomic bundles which can be validated once and creation time.
 This allows those same resources and state to be set quickly when it comes time to render with minimal overhead.